nazime1/Principles-of-Software/docs/patterns.md

 ![](images/builderuml.png)

 ### Factory Method
-The **Factory** pattern <span style="color:blue;">defines an interface for creating an object, but lets subclasses decide which class to instantiate</span>.
+The **Factory** pattern <span style="color:#0091ff;">defines an interface for creating an object, but lets subclasses decide which class to instantiate</span>.
 The factory method lets a class defer instantiation to subclasses.

 For example, the `SoupFactoryMethod` defines the `makeSoupBuffet` method, which returns a `SoupBuffet` object.
 The `SoupFactoryMethod` also defines the methods needed in creating the `SoupBuffet`.